-Caudal Injections Specialist in Frisco, Denton, and Plano, TX
+Caudal Injections Specialist in Frisco, TX and Fort Worth, TX

 Caudal injections are safe, and quick steroid shots are injected into the lower back.
 Caudal epidural injections are helpful to reduce pain and inflammation in the lower back, often known as lumbar radiculopathy or sciatica pain.
 During the treatment, the needle is advanced through your epidural space.
-Our board-certified pain management specialist, Dr. Mohan, and his team at Pain Specialists of Frisco provide caudal epidural injections to relieve chronic lower back and leg pain.
+Our board-certified pain management specialist, Dr. Mahesh Mohan, MD, and his team at Pain Specialists of Frisco provide caudal epidural injections to relieve chronic lower back and leg pain.
 For more information, contact us or book an appointment online.
-We have convenient locations in Frisco, TX and Denton, TX.
-And we are easily accessible from Plano TX, little Elm, TX, McKinney, TX.
+We have convenient locations to serve you in Frisco, TX and Fort Worth, TX.

 Table of Contents: